Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

-# Transfer Learning for Fault Diagnosis: A Comprehensive Repository
+# Transfer Learning for Fault Diagnosis

 ## Overview
 Welcome to our repository dedicated to advancing the field of cross-domain fault diagnosis through transfer learning.
 Our focus lies in Single-source Unsupervised Domain Adaptation (SUDA) and Multi-source Unsupervised Domain Adaptation (MUDA), offering a rich collection of resources and methodologies.